 I am a qualified transport manager, with over 30 years of international experience including divisional management for a blue-chip multinational organisation.
 I have operated my own transport consultancy (compliance and training) since 2009 and am an avid supporter of Road Safety.

 Do you participate in community or residents’ groups, boards, or charities?

 I was Birchanger’s local Poppy Appeal organiser for 15 years raising approximately £50,000 for ex-servicemen and women.
 I currently sit on the Birchanger Sports and Social Club committee, as well as on the Freight Transport Association Easton Region Council.

-I wish to stand as a district councillor because I love the village/district and county I live in and want to help to stop it being spoiled.
+I love the village/district and county I live in and want to help to stop it being spoiled.
 I enjoy helping people and wish to represent their views at council meetings.
 I want to fight for the rights of residents.
-I believe in the right type of housing in the right place, with the right infrastructure in place before building commences; and to make sure that large profit-making organisations pay their way and are not a drain on the public purse (our council taxes money).
+I believe in the right type of housing in the right place, with the right infrastructure in place before building commences; and to make sure that large profit-making organisations pay their way and are not a drain on the public purse.

 Highways and road safety topics are probably my strength and I have already started weekly surgeries in Hatfield Broad Oak, for any residents to discuss issues pertaining to the village/ward or personal to themselves.
 I believe that the whole council should pull together and work as a team for the benefits of residents in Uttlesford, not for party glory.
 I don’t believe in party whips – cooperation will achieve much more.

-Why are you standing for Residents for Uttlesford?
+Why did you stand for Residents for Uttlesford?